jlcarr/LeetCode/README.md

 - **Memory**: 35.10 MB
 - **Solution**: We need to match the total sum of the array mod p with the subarray so that taking it away result in 0.
 We can run through the array accumulating the sum mod p, and see if there a previous value we have which when subtracted gives us our target subarray sum.

+### Problem 1593
+- **Name**: Split a String Into the Max Number of Unique Substrings
+- **Runtime**: 168 ms
+- **Memory**: 16.71 MB
+- **Solution**: We can do a backtracking search over all possibilities, by taking possible words and then searching on what's remaining in the string.
+We can prune off possibilities by not searching on words that already exist in the set found so far, updating during out backtracks.

 ### Problem 1601
 - **Name**: Maximum Number of Achievable Transfer Requests
 - **Runtime**: 2937 ms